andy192700/psdoframework/Documentation/CLIFunctions.md

 To allow more flexibility the `projectPath` may be supplied such that calling functions to operate on a project can be ran from anywhere.
 The `projectPath` parameter is a universally available to all functions, see the [Universal Parameters](#Universal-Parameters) for more details.

-One nuance to be aware of is when making code changes to existing Processes, Modules and Tests that the framework may not always pick up changes to method signatures etc. It is considered best practice to reload the PowerShell terminal before re-running, one way to work around this is to use make, see the make target `sampleproject` in the base of this repository.
+One nuance to be aware of is when making code changes to existing Composers, Processes, Modules and Tests that the framework may not always pick up changes to method signatures etc. It is considered best practice to reload the PowerShell terminal before re-running, one way to work around this is to use make, see the make targets `runsample*` in the base of this repository.

 # Syntax
 All doing function expects a minimum of one argument - the target function name, example below.